tantikristanti/NERD_KID/README.md

 - And ignore other slf4j dependency (or simply mark them as comments)

-3.Add nerdKid library (nerd-kid-project) under `lib/org/nerd/kid`.
+3.Add **nerdKid** library (nerd-kid-project) under `lib/org/nerd/kid`.
-    This library is built after the deployment of the nerdKid application ($ mvn clean install) and is saved under .m2/repository/org/nerd/kid/`
+    This library is built as the deployment result and is saved under `.m2/repository/org/nerd/kid/`

 4.Call the prediction service :